jrfnl/clearPHP/rules/no-unchecked-resources.md

 fclose($fp);

 ```

 Receiving a resource after calling the creation function is never sure : resources may represent connections to remote servers, or have to meet certain conditions like when creating files.

 It is important to check that the returned value is actually a resource before using it.
-The resources are usually reused many times, each hit generating new error that may be displayed (in the worst case) or simply fill the logs.
+Resources are usually reused many times, each hit generating a new error that may be displayed (in the worst case) or simply fill up the error logs.

 ```php